Land stewardship: The Land Stewardship Centre of Canada

-They also aim to advance ‘our own narrative of food and farming that rejects the dominant narrative that tells us corporate agriculture feeds the world, that only profits matter, and that all of us are on our own.
-Our narrative will lift up what we know is true — we can accomplish much more together than we can alone, that the land and the people who work with it are what sustain and feeds us, and that a better food and farming system is possible.’
+They also aim to advance "our own narrative of food and farming that rejects the dominant narrative that tells us corporate agriculture feeds the world, that only profits matter, and that all of us are on our own.
+Our narrative will lift up what we know is true — we can accomplish much more together than we can alone, that the land and the people who work with it are what sustain and feeds us, and that a better food and farming system is possible."

-The Land Stewardship Project realises that land stewardship is not just about ecological conservation.
+The Land Stewardship Centre realises that land stewardship is not just about ecological conservation.
 It is related to a different organisation of land access and agriculture, that benefits communities.
 Therefore, they aim to create land as commons, whereby people can take control of the land they live on, and through mutual aid and solidarity provide for their own needs.
 It proposes explicitly to think about the social good, rather than profits.